alxhill/alxhill.dev/posts/interior-design.md

 Starting small, I generated a few images with simple captions - "stylish new york apartment living room" and so on.
 The results were reasonable, if not particularly exciting.

-I wrote a quick function to generate images in multiple styles based on a prompt - substituting in the style in 'new york apartment living room with {style} interior design'.
-Here are some of the more interesting outputs:
+I wrote a quick function to generate images in multiple styles based on a prompt - substituting the style into 'new york apartment living room with {style} interior design'.

 | ![Generated 'minimalist' interior design image](/docs/assets/images/interior-design/plain-prompt.jpg) | ![Generated 'hipster', 'plants' interior design image](/docs/assets/images/interior-design/plain-prompt-2.png) | ![Generated 'zen', 'subtle color' interior design image](/docs/assets/images/interior-design/plain-prompt-3.jpg) |
 | :---: | :---: | :---: |